nancyweibe/chakra-ui/jekyll/_posts/2021-06-11-8-films-brilliantly-set-in-a-single-location.md

 ## Bedroom Story

-*Directed by Courtney Daniels / Comedy/Romance / 2019 / 90 mins / United States*
+*Directed by Courtney Daniels / Comedy / 2019 / 90 mins / United States*

 **Synopsis:** After the disappointing debut of her novel, a woman engages in escapist behavior, creating trouble in her marriage.
 A relatable exploration of our obsessions: the pursuit of success, happiness, social media, nostalgia, monogamy, and the meaning of life.